1. Berlin is European HQ for much of the travel blogger community.

 Adam has a fantastic guide to Hipster Berlin.
 If you’re looking for the best recommendations for bars, coffee, brunch etc, his guide should be your first stop for your planning.

 Lots of digital nomad / hipsters base themselves in the neigborhoods of Kreuzberg and Prenzlauer Berg, so consider looking for accomodation in one of those areas.
-You may want to consider European vacation apartment specialist Oh-Berlin for your digs, who are a favorite with the travel blogger crowd.
+You may consider finding accommodation through a European vacation apartment specialist.
 Due to being vegan I virtually always stay in apartments when I travel anywhere for more than just a couple of days.

 3. Bike tour.